zoeglbrt/hux/SECURITY.md

 When using Hux UI in your applications:

 ### Input Components
-- **Validate user input** on both client and server sides when using HuxTextField
+- **Validate user input** on both client and server sides when using HuxInput
 - **Sanitize data** before displaying it in components
 - **Use proper form validation** with the built-in validator functions